READ-BYI-PLEASE/Vie-s-boundaries-and-such./README.md

 Asriel (Undertale)

+Carol Holiday (Deltarune)

 I create OCS based on chess or from any of the topics I randomly read (doesn't mean I am a fan of them): Prehistory, History, Historical Figures, Songs, Nature, Animals.

 Yes I fantasize in my mind but the idea of doing it irl icks me off.
 Not to mention it is also painful, so please do not confuse it for a need to get laid, creep.

-I AM SELECTIVELY MUTE.
-I only interact verbally with my three best friends and gf :).
-But I also interact if the conversation is VERY serious or important.
-Sometimes I might talk with you if I'm interested or in a very good mood :).

-Yes I make sex jokes, doesn't mean I'm into it irl.
-Oml.
+Yes I make sex jokes, doesn't mean I'm into it.

 If you still have an issue with my attitude in the past and haven't moved on from it yet, just block me oml.
 No need to burst your damn mouth with nonsense all because of the past, people change, GODS.
 Yes I am imperfect and I AM AWARE OF THAT.

-People who's into arguments are auto blocked.
-I don't have time for your bullshit.
+People who's into arguments are auto blocked unless I find your argument interesting.

-I DON'T SUPPORT dating on a pixel horse game.
-Jesus.

-I am an INTJ.
-Yes.
-Although I act the opposite to those I trust.

 I am a lesbian Christian.
 Sounds controversial, but idfc.

-Please do not ERP with my ocs unless I and my gf crucially trust you, otherwise it icks me off.
-People who I erpied with my characters before this boundary is set, please respect and never do it again.

-My arts, stories, or any projects are heavily 18+, so if that makes you uncomfortable, that is not my problem.
+My arts, stories, or any projects are heavily 18+ themed, so if that makes you uncomfortable, that is not my problem.

 I am not always around, I may want to be alone, or just chilling with my alone time in general.
 For the sake of my mental health, this is generally for everyone, including my loved ones.
 So if you see me around not interacting, please don't bother to ask the reason why.
 Please do not be mad if I need my alone time, as my mental health needs time to heal too.
 Please do not be furious if sometimes I can't help you out or I have poor time managing.
 I have my personal life too.